plausible/website/_articles/what-is-audience-segmentation-and-how-to-use-plausible-for-an-in-depth-analysis.md

 Plausible’s [private-by-design](https://plausible.io/privacy-focused-web-analytics) solution is fully compliant with GDPR, CCPA, and PECR regulations.
 We operate without using cookies/persistent identifiers and don’t collect personally identifiable information.
 We ensure you maintain 100% ownership and control over your website data.

-Unlike other analytics tools, Plausible does not track or sell user behavior, so you can skip [cookie banners] (https://plausible.io/blog/cookie-consent-banners).
+Unlike other analytics tools, Plausible does not track or sell user behavior, so you can skip [cookie banners](https://plausible.io/blog/cookie-consent-banners).
 This provides a smoother experience for your visitors and less headache for site owners.

 Our tracking script is [lightweight](https://plausible.io/lightweight-web-analytics).
 This helps prevent website slowdowns often caused by larger scripts and ensures a great experience for your customer base (also great for SEO).